Topics, L

 Loop Diagram > see quantum field theory formalism.

-Loop Quantum Gravity > s.a. quantum gravity in the connection representation
+Loop Quantum Gravity > s.a. connection representation and loop representation of quantum gravity.

-* Idea: The name given to an approach to quantum gravity that originated with loop-based solutions of the connection representation of canonical quantum gravity and the of loop representation of quantum gravity; The name has stuck despite the fact that states of quantum gravity in this approach are now based on spin networks or spin foam models.
+* Idea: The name given to an approach to quantum gravity that originated with loop-based solutions of the connection representation of canonical quantum gravity and the loop representation of quantum gravity; The name has stuck despite the fact that states of quantum gravity in this approach are now based on spin networks or spin-foam models.

 Loop Transform